klmh001/ANARCI/README.md

 This fork modifies a few files to add support for Windows 10.

 To install on Windows 10:

-1. Install muscle and hmmer windows versions, and add them in PATH.
+Install muscle and hmmer windows versions, and add them in PATH.

-2. In python 3: python setup.py install
+conda install Biopython

-3. Enjoy.
+python setup.py install